The laws behind council tax, what happens if you don't pay, and our responses to council tax freedom of information (FOI) requests.

 If you don't pay your council tax, we can take legal action to make you pay.
 In serious cases, this could lead to a prison sentence.

-The High Court has decided that people do not need to agree to pay council tax for it to be legal.
 There is no need for a special court order to make you pay.

 How to pay your council tax